FawziYassine/RNA-seq_FRDA/Clinical_Significance_and_SFN_Therapeutic_Potential.md

+# Clinical Significance of the Results and SFN Therapeutic Potential

 *abstract-– In this article, I will discuss the clinical significance of the [Experiment Results](Results.md) regarding the antioxidant defense system in Friedreich’s Ataxia (**FRDA**) and the therapeutic potential of the isothiocyanate sulforaphane (**SFN**) found in broccoli sprouts in treating **FRDA**.*

 # 1. Introduction